 However, a limitation of existing work on quantifying a user's music mainstreaminess is that music mainstream is viewed from a global perspective.
-There exist regional peculiarities to mainstream, though, as music consumption behavior is affected by culturally influenced music preferences, market regulations, local radio airplay, etc. (e.g., [7, 16, 26, 36]).
-With respect to the music recommendation research domain, the definition of specific measures that can capture a user's mainstreaminess (i) on both, a global and a country-specific level, and (ii) in ways that can easily be operationalized in music recommendation is a new target of research.
+There exist regional peculiarities to mainstream, though [7].
+For instance, music consumption behavior is affected by culturally influenced music preferences, market regulations, local radio airplay, etc. (e.g., [47, 20, 10, 35]).
+In other words, regional aspects shape users' music preferences and music consumption behavior.
+Accordingly, we can assume country-specific differences concerning which artists are popular.

-Calling on this, the main contributions of this paper are three-fold: (i) the definition of several novel measures for user main-streaminess, considering both a global and a regional, country-specific basis, (ii) illustrating country-specific peculiarities of these mainstreaminess definitions, and (iii) analyzing the performance of the proposed mainstreaminess measures for personalized music recommendation.
+With respect to the music recommendation research domain, the definition of specific measures that can capture a user's mainstreaminess (i) on both, a global and a country-specific level, and (ii) in ways that can easily be operationalized in music recommendation is a new target of research (e.g., [41, 7]).
+Calling on this, the main contributions of this paper are three-fold: (i) the definition of several novel measures for user mainstreaminess, considering both a global and a regional, country-specific basis, (ii) the illustration of country-specific peculiarities of these mainstreaminess definitions, and (iii) an analysis of the performance of the proposed mainstreaminess measures for personalized music recommendation.

 The remainder of the paper is organized as follows.
-In Section 2, we provide a brief overview over existing work on mainstreaminess and popularity in music recommendation.
-We then detail our proposed mainstreaminess measures in Section 3 and provide examples that show their value to distill the regional mainstream, in addition to a global one.
-Section 4 shows how to exploit the proposed mainstreaminess measures in collaborative filtering recommendation and highlights the additional values of doing so.
-Eventually, we round off the paper in Section 5 with a conclusion and directions for future research.
+In Section 2, we provide a brief overview over existing work on mainstreaminess and popularity in music recommendation, and introduce the dataset on which we conduct our experiments.
+We then detail the proposed mainstreaminess measures in Section 3 and provide examples that show their value to distill the regional mainstream, in addition to a global one.
+In Section 4, we discuss for a few prototype countries the relationship between their regional mainstream in comparison to the global mainstream.
+Section 5 shows how to exploit the proposed mainstreaminess measures in collaborative filtering recommendation and highlights the additional values of doing so.Eventually, we round off the paper in Section 6 with a conclusion and directions for future research.